Texas is frozen and in crisis. A furniture store owner has emerged as a hero — again.

 “We have lots of beds, lots of sofas and lots of recliners,” McIngvale said he told them.
 “Come on in and make yourself at home.”

-He and his employees made sure that everyone had masks and were safely distanced from each other, then McIngvale passed around blankets, sweatshirts, doughnuts and bags of chips and bottled water left over from Super Bowl Sunday.
+He and his employees made sure that everyone had masks and were safely distanced from each other, then McIngvale passed out blankets, sweatshirts, doughnuts and bags of chips and bottled water left over from Super Bowl Sunday.

 Felicia Maten showed up with her daughter, Ebony Augustine, 23, and her mother, Dora Maten Bell, 65, after the pipes burst inside their condo, about a 20-minute drive from the furniture store.

-“It was 17 degrees inside — we could see our breath,” said Maten, 42.
-“I’d lost the feeling in my toes and my mom’s nose was bleeding.
+“It was 17 degrees inside.
+We could see our breath,” said Maten, 42.
+“I’d lost the feeling in my toes, and my mom’s nose was bleeding.
 When my neighbor told me about this place, we knew we had to get out of there.”

 Maten said she nearly burst into tears when McIngvale warmly greeted them and helped them get settled for the night.

 “They fed us roasted chicken, rice and beans, fruit and coffee,” she said.
 “It was like an answer to our prayers.
-There’s such a wonderful feeling here — it’s been like going to my grandparents’ house.”
+There’s such a wonderful feeling here.
+It’s been like going to my grandparents’ house.”

 Maurisio Garcia and his wife, Yolanda Martinez, brought their three children to Gallery Furniture after the power went out in their mobile home Tuesday morning.

-“We’re so grateful to have learned about this place — their generosity is incredible,” said Garcia, 36.
+“We’re so grateful to have learned about this place.
+Their generosity is incredible,” said Garcia, 36.
 “It’s been like an adventure for the kids staying here.
 The first night, they fell asleep on a diagonal sofa, happy and warm.”

 Martinez said they’ll stay in the furniture showroom until their power is restored, hopefully by the weekend.